LouisSavoie/service-site-template/README.md

 ## Content Required

 To use this template you will need to plug in the following:
+(Some content is optional and may be left as is at your discretion)
 * SEO info
   * Title (-60 characters)
   * Description (50-160 character)